-On October 1, 2022, the Organization entered into an agreement with Emory Hill Real Estate Services, Inc. for for leasing services as payment.
+On October 1, 2022, the Organization entered into an agreement with Emory Hill Real Estate month-to-month and Emory Hill Real Estate Services, Inc. receives 10% of monthly rental income for property management services and one month's rent for leasing services as payment.